 Cancer is the number one cause of disease-related death in children 1-14 years of age in Australia.
 Cancer Council Queensland is working every day to improve outcomes for children with cancer.

 The Australian Childhood Cancer Registry (ACCR) is one of only a few national registries of childhood cancer in the world and the only Australian population-based registry specifically for childhood cancer.
 Information is collected with the support and assistance of all State and Territory Cancer Registries and all treating paediatric oncology hospitals throughout Australia.
-Funded and managed by CCQ, and with appropriate ethical and legislative approvals, the Registry records clinical and treatment information on each of the 750 children a year diagnosed with cancer in Australia.
+Funded and managed by CCQ, and with appropriate ethical and legislative approvals, the Registry records clinical and treatment information on each of the 750 to 800 children a year diagnosed with cancer in Australia.

 Impact of ACCR research